 The Pantheon is one of the most well-known and also most beautiful buildings in Rome.
 From the piazza on its north side, you’ll see the stunning columned facade–visit early in morning to capture it with the sunrise and pigeons fluttering about in the square.

-When you head inside (and you really must), look upwards to see the patterned interior of the domed ceiling with the sun streaming through the hole in its centre.
-An extreme wide angle lens may be a good option here for getting a wider perspective of the large room.
+When you head inside (and you really must), look upwards to see the patterned interior of the domed ceiling, with the sun streaming through the hole in its center.
+An extreme wide-angle lens may be a good option here for getting a wider perspective of the large room.

 Altare della Patria (Altar of the Fatherland)

 The Altare della Patria (Altar of the Fatherland) and Victor Emmanuel II Monument honors Italy’s first king with an exceptionally magnificent building.
 Affectionately nicknamed ‘The Wedding Cake’ by locals, the white marble exterior and columned facade look somewhat like a frosted cake with candles.

 It can be hard to get a good photo of Altare della Patria as the road out front is fairly busy and there is no public parking.
 If you can, head to the grassy area at Piazza Venezia during golden hour to capture the architectural symmetry of the building from head on.